bsides/snazzy-operator-plus/README.md

 # Snazzy Operator Plus

-A VS Code theme based on [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy) and optimised for use with the [Operator Mono](https://www.typography.com/fonts/operator/overview/) font.
+A Visual Studio Code theme based on [hyper-snazzy](https://github.com/sindresorhus/hyper-snazzy) and optimised for use with the [Operator Mono](https://www.typography.com/fonts/operator/overview/) font.

 I did these edits for myself since [the original repo](https://github.com/aaronthomas/vscode-snazzy-operator) doesn't seem to be active anymore.
 Basically I added some colors to try to remove some of the "whiteness" of the text while writting JavaScript.
 [Quotting Dracula](https://github.com/bsides/snazzy-operator-plus/blob/master/dracula.png): But enough talk, have at you!

 ## Installation

-The theme is available on the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=bsides.snazzy-operator-plus) and can be installed in VS Code via Quick Open (⌘P | ⌃P) by running:
+The theme is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bsides.snazzy-operator-plus) and can be installed in VS Code via Quick Open (⌘P | ⌃P) by running:

 ```
 ext install snazzy-operator-plus